THE

 and actors when they think of a portfolio.
 If you are one of

-skills, education, and accomplishments shown on your resume.
+and accomplishments shown on your resume.
+Have you ever been

-Have you ever been asked in an interview, “Can you tell
+asked in an interview, “Can you tell me a little something

-me a little something about yourself?”
-Even if you rehearsed
+about yourself?”
+Even if you rehearsed your answer a

-our own horn makes us very uncomfortable.
+horn makes us very uncomfortable.

 Now,